-3. To decrease air pressure in the shock, press the black bleed valve button half way down and hold until desired pressure is attained.
+3. To decrease air pressure in the shock, press the black bleed valve button halfway down and hold until desired pressure is attained.

-■ NOTE: Pressing the button fully down and releasing it will allow only a small amount of air to escape (micro-adjust).
+■ NOTE: Pressing the button fully down and releasing it will allow only a small amount of air to escape (for micro adjustment).